hhpamu/hhpamu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Hima Pamu, a graduate student researcher at Biohybrid and Organic Robotics Group (B.O.R.G.) at the Carnegie Mellon University (CMU).
+I am Hima Pamu, currently a graduate student researcher at <a href="https://www.meche.engineering.cmu.edu/faculty/webster-wood-borg.html" target="_blank">Biohybrid and Organic Robotics Group (B.O.R.G.)</a> at the Carnegie Mellon University (CMU).
 I graduated with a B.S. in mechanical engineering from the University of Illinois at Urbana-Champaign (UIUC).
 I am an output-driven problem solver with a drive to develop novel solutions.
 I have a passion for all things mechanical and I personally feel connected to machines.
 I like to learn by doing, building and testing, as such, I see myself as an experimentalist.
-I have considerable experience designing and fabricating things.

 I am currently working on simulating musclature using <a href="https://www.cosseratrods.org/software/pyelastica/" target="_blank">PyElastica</a> and incorporating adaptability of muscles into the model.